The Unusual Financial Dynamics of Short-Tenor Digital Credit

 What is less discussed are the peculiar financial dynamics of credit that is rapidly disbursed and recovered in short windows of time, often 30 days or less.
 What can make it even more peculiar is that the amounts are often much smaller than conventional credit or even micro-lending.
 Many of the deployments underway are extending credit in initial amounts of $5, $10 or $15.
 This can be 10-20 times smaller than the amount available in the same countries for microloans.

 We wondered how the financial dynamics might be different.
-So CGAP built a basic Excel-based financial model for a digital credit product (for a copy of the model email your request to [email protected]).
+So CGAP built a basic Excel-based financial model for a digital credit product.
 When plugging in some standard common numbers for loan size, number of borrowers, tenor and other details, we began to see some of the basic financial dynamics of loan portfolios made up of short-term, very small loans.

 Here are some high-level learnings: